 Task Instructions Plan the layout of your cluster configuration and prepare to install software.
-"How to Prepare for Cluster Software Installation" on page 44 Install the Oracle Solaris OS on all nodes and optionally on an administrative console and a quorum server.
+"How to Prepare for Cluster Software Installation" on page 47 Install the Oracle Solaris OS on all nodes and optionally on an administrative console and a quorum server.
 Optionally, enable Oracle Solaris I/O multipathing on the nodes.
-"How to Install Oracle Solaris Software" on page 46 (Optional) Install pconsole software on an administrative console.
-"How to Install pconsole Software on an Administrative Console" on page 50 (Optional) Install and configure a quorum server.
-"How to Install and Configure Oracle Solaris Cluster Quorum Server Software" on page 52 (Optional) Configure internal disk mirroring.
-"How to Configure Internal Disk Mirroring" on page 54 (Optional) Install Oracle VM Server for SPARC software and create domains.
-"SPARC: How to Install Oracle VM Server for SPARC Software and Create Domains" on page 55
+"How to Install Oracle Solaris Software" on page 48 (Optional) Install pconsole software on an administrative console.
+"How to Install pconsole Software on an Administrative Console" on page 52 (Optional) Install and configure a quorum server.
+"How to Install and Configure Oracle Solaris Cluster Quorum Server Software" on page 55 (Optional) Configure internal disk mirroring.
+"How to Configure Internal Disk Mirroring" on page 57 ( Optional ) Install Oracle VM Server for SPARC software and create domains.
+"How to Install Oracle VM Server for SPARC Software and Create Domains" on page 58 Install Oracle Solaris Cluster software and any data services that you will use.
+"How to Install Oracle Solaris Cluster Software Packages" on page 59 (Optional) Install and configure the Availability Suite feature of Oracle Solaris software "How to Install the Availability Suite Feature of the Oracle Solaris Software" on page 64 (Optional) Install Sun QFS software.
+"How to Install Sun QFS Software" on page 65 Set up directory paths.
+"How to Set Up the Root Environment" on page 65 (Optional) Configure the IP Filter feature of Oracle Solaris.
+"How to Configure IP Filter" on page 66